Sp3rick/GroupHelp/plugins.md

 customPerms Object:

-commands: array of commands
+commands: array of commands, if starts with "COMMAND_" means its to be translated, otherwise is the literal command
 flood: permission to flood messages [1/0/-1]
 link: permission to send links [1/0/-1]
 tgLink: permission to send telegram links/usernames [1/0/-1]
 forward: permission to forward messages from anywhere [1/0/-1]
 quote: permission to quote from anywhere [1/0/-1]
 porn: bypass porn/gore checks [1/0/-1]
-nigth: bypass any nigth mode  limitation [1/0/-1]
+night: bypass any night mode  limitation [1/0/-1]
 media: bypass any media limitation [1/0/-1]
+roles: permission to change roles of lower level users [1/0/-1]

 chat.users[id].perms overwrites a permission of chat.roles[role].perms if users permission isn't neutral (0), array get summed